 Below I have provided a general guide which hopefully will fast track your research and understanding of the regulations that govern the safe and regulation compliant transportation of used lead acid batteries.

-Follow this link, if you are more concerned in the new & used lead acid battery storage regulations.
+Follow this link, if you are more concerned with lead acid battery storage regulations.

 If you are looking for a “regulation compliant”, safe and environmentally sustainable battery collection and recycling service, please visit our home page